 Richard Feynman, Six Easy Pieces: Essentials of Physics explained by its most brilliant teacher

 Walter Lewin, For the love of Physics: From the edge of the Rainbow to the Edge of Time- A journey through the wonders of Physics

 Christopher P. Jargodzki and Frankin Potter, Mad about Physics: Brain twisters, Paradoxes and Curiosities

 Paul G. Hewitt, Conceptual Physics Fundamentals

-Students in the 4 hour class will have additional readings on lab design.
+Students in the separte one hour lab class will have additional readings on lab design.

 We will be watching some videos in class demonstrating physics principles that are too expensive (no access to a space) or dangerous (your teacher is too scared to skydive) for class demonstrations.
 You will also be watching some longer videos on your own time online.

-Regular attendance, active in class participation and weekly reading assignments are expected.
-You will also write a paper explaining and examining an application of physics that is observable in the real world.
-You will be participating in hands on experiments in the classroom demonstrating physics principals and writing up a short report on each lab.
+You will be participating in hands on experiments in the classroom demonstrating physics principles and writing up a report on each lab.
 You will also research and present a short physics demonstration to the class.
-If you choose the 4 hour option you will be meeting with me to design and execute your own labs/demos and presenting the material to the rest of the class.
+You will be meeting with me to design and execute your own labs/demos and presenting the material to the rest of the class.
 These labs will be in addition to those done during class time.

-I have taught both physics and mathematics from middle school level through college.
-I have a Ph.D in Educational Psychology, a M.S. in Science Education and a B.S. in Physics.
-But what should really matter to you is that I have experience in making science useful, exciting and interesting.
+Carmen has taught both physics and mathematics from middle school level through college.
+She has a Ph.D in Educational Psychology, a M.S. in Science Education and a B.S. in Physics.
+But what should really matter to you is that she has experience in making science useful, exciting and interesting.